StellarXplorers

 Incomplete Submissions

-Several teams failed to submit their VDF file required for StellarXplorers staff to score their solution.
+Five teams failed to submit their scenario component selections required for StellarXplorers staff to score their solution.

 StellarXplorers Space Foundations Course (Nova Space)